Kelly Clarkson Shares The Big Surprise She Woke Up To: ‘It’s May In Montana’

 “Woke up to a bunch of snow,” the mom of two said with a laugh as she made her way along the road.

-The star then added, “We’re gonna get there,” as she added a sarcastic, “Great.”
+The star then said, “We’re gonna get there,” before adding a sarcastic, “Great.”

-The video has been viewed over 64,000 times in the first 15 hours since she shared it to her account.
+The video has been viewed over 64,000 times in the first 15 hours since she posted it to her account.
 Plenty of Twitter users shared their thoughts on the less than warm weather.

 “Das WHY I don’t live there!!” one person joked.